 - Childhood Friend Romance: In Chapter 536 she tells Ryuuken that she's loved him since the day they met—and we see a tiny boy and girl gazing at each other from behind their mothers' legs.
 Kanae becomes First Girl Wins when Ryuuken's arrangement with Masaki falls apart.

 - Cruel and Unusual Death: Imagine being a member of a clan of humans whose very blood belongs to a progenitor king who can rescind your power and your very life-force at any moment he chooses just to make himself stronger.
-Kanae's life and power was sucked right out of her without warning as part of a ritual used to kill mixed-bloods to restore the Emperor's power.
+Kanae's life and power were sucked right out of her without warning as part of a "purification" of mixed-ancestry and Hollow-contaminated Quincies to restore the Emperor's power.
 It took her three months to die.

-- Last Name Basis: While she's employed by the Ishida family as Ryuuken's servant and bodyguard, Ryuuken refers to her by her last name.
+- Last-Name Basis: While she's employed by the Ishida family as Ryuuken's servant and bodyguard, Ryuuken refers to her by her last name.
+Only Isshin's narration fills in her first name.

-- Love at First Sight: Katagiri tells Ryuken that she's loved him since the moment they first met, when they were small children.
+- Love at First Sight: Kanae tells Ryuuken that she's loved him since the moment they first met, when they were small children.
 Eventually, after his Arranged Marriage collapses, they Marry for Love.

 - Marry for Love: She gets Ryuuken eventually, but he has to survive a collapsed Arranged Marriage first.

-- Ninja Maid: She works as a servant and maid for the Ishida family, but she's also Ryuken's partner in battle.
+- Ninja Maid: She works as a servant and maid for the Ishida family, but she's also Ryuuken's partner in battle.

-- Plot Triggering Death: She dies as a result of Yhwach's power-sucking pogrom of Quincies deemed insufficiently "pure", collapsing into a coma on the same day Masaki died and expiring 3 months later.
-This has an important impact on her husband's actions for the next 9 years and important implications for Uryu in the final arc.
+- Plot-Triggering Death: She dies as a result of Yhwach's power-sucking pogrom of Quincies deemed insufficiently "pure", collapsing into a coma on the same day Masaki died and expiring 3 months later.
+This has an important impact on her husband's actions for the next 9 years and important implications for Uryuu in the final arc.

 - Posthumous Character: She died six years before the story began.
 The killing strike was dealt on the same day Ichigo's mother died and for the same reason, but she remained in a coma for three months before finally dying.
 The story itself doesn't introduce her until the final arc.

 - Ship Tease: There's a lot with Ryuuken.
-It's eventually confirmed that she is indeed Ryuuken's late wife and Uryu's mother.
+It's eventually confirmed that she is indeed Ryuuken's late wife and Uryuu's mother.

-- Undying Loyalty: She views it as her responsibility to protect Ryuken, no matter what the cost.
+- Undying Loyalty: She views it as her responsibility to protect Ryuuken, no matter what the cost.
 She's also his only personal confidante in the dysfunctional Ishida household.

-Ichigo's childhood friend and former karate partner.
+A martial arts prodigy and Ichigo's childhood friend and former sparring partner.
 Best friends and self-appointed protector of Orihime from bullies and classmate Chizuru.

 - Adaptation Dye-Job: Her blue eyes from the manga became brown in the anime.